This Teacher's Day, let us introduce our children to ten valuable life lessons that they can learn from the world’s greatest teachers.

 Dr Sarvepalli Radhakrishnan, former President of India, who was a great teacher and philosopher said, “The end-product of education should be a free creative man, who can battle against historical circumstances and adversities of nature.”
 Quite true.
 And, it is teachers who impart life skills to children to wage such battles.

-This National Education Day, let us share with our children ten life lessons from some great educators in the history of the world.
+This Teacher's Day, let us share with our children ten life lessons from some great educators in the history of the world.

 Who: Greek philosopher